cocojumbo77/darwinquant.github.io/index.md

 ## Darwin Quantitative Trading System

-The goal of DarwinSys is to provide a fully automatic trading platform for professional investors with the following major features:
+The goal of DarwinSys is to provide a fully automatic trading platform for professional investors, and small asset manager to manage, execute and monitor their trading activities.

+### Trading Features
 1. Integrating various trading APIs and connecting multiple brokage accounts:
     - Chinese Future Market (Through CTP)
     - Cryptocurrency (BTC, and etc)